gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 The difference between the CUDA example and the Shakespeare example is that the CUDA example is an example where the resource is dynamic, while in the Shakespeare example, the resource is static.

-The use of the terms "static" and "dynamic" is good, but are standard use.
+The use of the terms "static" and "dynamic" is not good, but are in standard use.
 To make it clearer, allow me to further explain:

-A resource is static if it is known at compile time.
-A resource is dynamic if it is unknown at compile time.
+A resource is static if its state is known at compile time.
+A resource is dynamic if its state unknown at compile time.

+Thus the Shakespeare resource is static because the entire corpus is known and available at compile time.
+The state of a graphics card availability may change and needs to be determined at runtime, therefore it is a dynamic resource.

 At the time of writing, there is [a proposal to allow static resources to be embedded in the final binary of a Go program](https://github.com/golang/go/issues/35950), so the story is still to be told on the Go end.